-The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Sheriffs' Retirement Fund of Georgia Mr. J. Terry Norris, Secretary-Treasurer
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Board of Commissioners of the Sheriffs' Retirement Fund of Georgia and

+Mr. J. Terry Norris, Secretary-Treasurer

 Report on the Financial Statements